amitmurthy/JuliaREPL_Proto/README.md

 - listen port for jserver.py must be in sync with that in nginx.conf
 - point your browser at http://localhost:8000/ or whatever your configuration and you should be good to go.

+TODO
+====
+- sessions timeout on inactivity- fix it or implement a keepalive message
+- Handle zombie julia processes
+- Daemonize jserver.py
+- Delete session directory in /tmp/jl_sessions when session closes